-Amazon bullets are where the buy decision actually happens — not the title, not the images, the five bullets above the fold.
+Amazon bullets are where the buy decision actually happens, not the title and not the images.
+The five bullets above the fold are the only block a shopper reads before deciding.
 A buyer should answer three questions in five seconds: what is it, why this one, what is the catch.
 Most listings fail because the bullets paraphrase the title five times and skip the catch entirely.
 The prompts below force feature-to-benefit conversion, mobile-truncation safety, and marketplace-specific phrasing.

 Best for